 Crockpot White Chicken Chili - with beans, corn, and green chiles is perfect for a cold day and game day too.

-Find lots more healthy crockpot recipes here on 2CM!
+Find lots more easy slow cooker recipes right here on 2CM!

 Ingredients